Rebelde (song)

 "Rebelde" is the debut single by Mexican pop group RBD.
-It was released on 30 September 2004, as the lead single from their debut album of the same name (2004).
-It became 2005's major hit in Mexico and was the song that started the band's successful career.
+It was released on 30 September 2004 by EMI as the lead single from the group's debut album of the same name (2004).
+It was written and produced by Carlos Lara and Max di Carlo.
+The song contains a mix of Latin pop and pop rock in its instrumentation and lyrically sees the group describing what makes them rebellious.

-The single is widely considered to be the group's signature song since RBD is short for Rebelde, and was performed in all of the group's tours.
+The single was used as the first theme song for the telenovela Rebelde (2004–06), which helped it enter several charts around the world, topping the Mexican charts.
+It received positive reviews from critics and is widely considered to be the RBD's signature song.
+Its music video was directed by the show's executive producer Pedro Damián and features the cast partying at a mansion, and the group singing on an empty stage.
 A Portuguese version with the same name was released as the first single of the album's Brazilian reissue on 1 November 2005.
 The song appears on all of the band's live CDs and DVDs recorded during their tours, and was performed extensively by the group during 2004 and 2005.
-It was named by Billboard as the second best telenovela theme song of all time.
+It was named by Billboard as the second best telenovela theme song of all time in 2025.

 Background and release

-In 2004, production on the teen-oriented telenovela Rebelde began, with Pedro Damián serving as executive producer.
-Its six young lead actors, Anahí, Alfonso Herrera, Dulce María, Christopher von Uckermann, Maite Perroni, and Christian Chávez were put together to create RBD, as part of the contract with the company Televisa, to promote the show.
+In June 2004, production on the teen-oriented telenovela Rebelde began, with Pedro Damián serving as executive producer.
+Its six young lead actors, Anahí, Alfonso Herrera, Dulce María, Christopher von Uckermann, Maite Perroni, and Christian Chávez, formed RBD as part of the contract with the company Televisa to promote the show.
 They recorded their first album in two days, and "Rebelde" was released as the lead single on 30 September 2004.
 The telenovela premiered on Televisa in Mexico on 4 October, and went on to achieve high ratings in the country.
 Their debut album Rebelde was released on 30 November, to commercial success.
-After achieving significant success in Brazil, the group recorded a Portuguese-language version of the album, adapted solely by Claudio Rabello, with "Rebelde - Versão Português" accompanying it as the lead single.
-A Cumbia version was performed as the final song during the band's first concert series, Tour Generación RBD.
+After achieving significant success in Brazil, the group recorded a Portuguese-language version of the album, adapted solely by Cláudio Rabello, with "Rebelde - Versão Português" accompanying it as the lead single.
+A cumbia version and a rock version were performed as the final number during the first and second legs of the band's first concert series, Tour Generación RBD, respectively.